 Please refer to the Guidelines for Student Organizations to review related

 policies and procedures governing student organizations and clubs at Northeast

 Guidelines and policies for sanctioning student organizations and clubs can be found by clicking

 here.
 Many of the commonly used forms needed by advisors of sanctioned student organizations and clubs to gain institutional approvals can be found on the \\polaris\STUDENTORGFORMS drive on the campus network.
 A list of Sanctioned Organizations, Clubs, and Programs can

 also be found in the

 Guide to Campus Resources.

-Visit the Office of Leadership Programs in Room A212 of the Student Services Building for more information on student organizations at Northeast State.
+Visit the Office of Leadership Programs in Room A212 of the Student Services Building for more information on student organizations and clubs at Northeast State.